OneMoreSummer/academic-kickstart/content/post/10-relative-age-effect-myths/index.md

 ## 7. Our region is better than other regions at RAE

-From the table below we can see that for Regional U15s (Bunbury) there is some regional deviation but ALL have significant RAE.
+From the table below we can see that for Regional U15s (Bunbury) there is some regional deviation but ALL have significant RAE (Data from 2000-2018).

 ![](ru15byregion.jpg)